-5 Advantages of Ireland as a Fund Domicile Ireland is internationally recognised as a leading fund domicile of choice because:
+5 Advantages of Ireland as a Fund Domicile

+Ireland is internationally recognised as a leading fund domicile of choice for the following reasons:

-- Ireland has a pragmatic regulatory environment governed by an approachable Central Bank which is sensitive to the needs of international fund managers and service providers and is willing to discuss and, where possible, work through any issues. - Ireland is a member state of the EU, an OECD member state, a member of the Economic and Monetary Union and was the only international funds centre to appear on the original OECD white list of countries that are in compliance with internationally agreed tax standards.
-Following the June 2016 vote in the United Kingdom to withdraw from the EU, Ireland has reaffirmed its commitment to its membership of the EU and retains its important position as an English speaking gateway to one of the world's largest markets. - Ireland has a range of fund vehicles which can be tailored to suit investor requirements and which can be used to access our continuously expanding tax treaty network (which at present includes over 70 countries). - Ireland has unrivalled speed to market: the vast majority of alternative investment funds can avail of the Central Bank's 24 hour authorisation process. - Ireland provides the most favourable and effective tax environment for investment funds: unlike other jurisdictions, no fund tax is payable, no Irish taxes are imposed on income or gains made by non-Irish resident / ordinarily resident investors, no stamp duty is levied on fund units and there is no annual subscription tax for funds. - The ISE is widely regarded as one of the leading exchanges in the world for the listing of investment funds. - Having been the first regulated jurisdiction to provide a regulatory framework specifically for the alternative investment fund industry, Ireland is at the forefront of product innovation, providing opportunities and solutions for this sector.
+- Ireland has a pragmatic regulatory environment governed by an approachable Central Bank which is sensitive to the needs of international fund managers and service providers and is willing to discuss and, where possible, work through any issues. - Ireland is a member state of the EU, an Organisation for Economic Co-operation and Development ("OECD") member state, a member of the Economic and Monetary Union and was the only international funds centre to appear on the original OECD white list of countries that are in compliance with internationally agreed tax standards.
+Following the June 2016 vote in the United Kingdom to withdraw from the EU, Ireland has reaffirmed its commitment to its membership of the EU and retains its important position as an English speaking gateway to one of the world's largest markets. - Ireland has a range of fund vehicles which can be tailored to suit investor requirements and which can be used to access our continuously expanding tax treaty network (which at present includes over 70 countries). - Ireland provides the most favourable and effective tax environment for investment funds: unlike other jurisdictions, no fund tax is payable, no Irish taxes are imposed on income or gains made by non-Irish resident / ordinarily resident investors, no stamp duty is levied on fund units and there is no annual subscription tax for funds. - Euronext Dublin is widely regarded as one of the leading exchanges in the world for the listing of investment funds. - Having been the first regulated jurisdiction to provide a regulatory framework specifically for the alternative investment fund industry, Ireland is at the forefront of product innovation, providing opportunities and solutions for this sector.